Skip to content

 Various data privacy laws give rights to individuals in respect of personal data that organisations hold about them.
 For example, under European data privacy laws, you may be entitled:

-• to request a copy of the personal data that we hold about them;
+• to request a copy of the personal data that we hold about you;

-• to object to the processing of their personal data; or
+• to object to the processing of your personal data; or

-• to request that their personal data is rectified or deleted, or its processing limited.
+• to request that your personal data is rectified or deleted, or its processing limited.

 To make any requests regarding your personal data, please email us at info@digital-science.com.
 We will comply with any such requests as required in accordance with applicable law.
 Please be aware, however, that there are typically a number of limitations to these rights, and there may be circumstances where we’re not able to comply with your request.